 We have developed an overview for each grade level.
 It includes the concepts, skills, and standards (Common Core and TEKS) for each book.
 Click below to find each grade level overview:

-We know that many teachers needs to show proof to their admin when they are using a curriculum of their choice.
+We know that many teachers need to show proof to their admin when they are using a curriculum of their choice.
 We have created a document that houses all of our research, data, quotes from users, etc. You can find that by clicking below:

 They do not!
 We know so many teachers that move the books around (based on the overview) to fit the scope and sequence of their schools/districts.
 We suggest aligning it as you see fit.
 There are some books that you may want to keep in place because they are holiday-specific, but feel free to move the others around!

 This question is so hard to answer because every school, teacher, and class is so different.
 Plus every schedule is so different.
 The August books and skills are great for the Back to School season, but it truly depends on what you need for your classroom.
 You may want to choose 2 August books and 2 September books or 1 and 3.
-I would choose the titles that you like the best that fit the standards you need to hit.
-Then save the other books for substitute plans or a time of year when you may need them (For example: some teachers are still teaching in June, but we do not have a June unit.
+I would choose the titles that you like the best and that fit the standards you need to hit.
+Then save the other books for substitute plans or a time of year when you may need them (For example, some teachers are still teaching in June but we do not have a June unit.
 You may just need to scoot them around a bit).
 No matter what, there are 40 books, and unless you go to school for 40 weeks you will have to skip a few!

 I finally have an answer to this question!

-This will vary based on what all you use from the units.
+This will vary based on what you use from the units.
 Based on the data we collected, most teachers use it for 45-60 minutes.
 The beginning of the week may take a little longer since you are introducing a book, but as the week goes on the students have more time to respond to the book independently because the mini-lessons are shorter.
 You can see a post I wrote HERE with how I broke it all down.

 You literally cannot fit it all in.
 We give you so much because we want to make sure you have all that you need.
 It’s just like any curriculum that you’ve used before… take the bits and pieces that work best for you and your students and focus on those!
 You may only need 3 days of grammar instead of 5.
 You may only want 1 writing response and craft instead of 2.
 And that’s okay!
 You know what your students need!

-Right now we have Rooted in Reading for 1st, 2nd, and 3rd grades.
+Right now we have Rooted in Reading for Kindergarten, 1st, 2nd, and 3rd grades.
 We get asked a lot about creating units for Kindergarten and 4th grade, but we just aren’t sure yet!
 We did create a week for 4th grade just to see how it goes.
-You can find our 4th grade unit on Being Frank HERE!
+You can find our 4th-grade unit on Being Frank HERE!
 I promise we will let you know as soon as we begin creating or planning for another grade level.

 We do not necessarily include anything specific for guided reading.
 Both Katie and I did guided reading separate from Rooted in Reading using leveled readers that our schools provided.
 However, we know many teachers who use some of the components during their small groups.
 Many teachers pull things from the nonfiction readers, passages, and vocabulary to use during their guided reading block.
 Others may take the main comprehension skill and focus on that with leveled readers.
 I believe you can use certain components, but you also need access to books that are on the different levels of your readers.